jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 There's loads of stuff I haven't gone into any detail at all about however, including:

 - `PersistentVolumes` and `PersistentVolumeClaims`, which allow you to define persistent storage that is available to the cluster, and make use of it (claim it) by specific Pods.
-Using this, we can run things like databases and know that the udnerlying data will survive Pod restarts and such.
+Using this, we can run things like databases and know that the underlying data will survive Pod restarts and such.
 - `StatefulSets`, which are like Deployments but are more regular in how they are spun up and down, their network addresses, and what storage they are given, so that you can run stateful applications a little easier (like databases).
 I had a cursory play with these but that's all.
 - `DaemonSets`, which run one instance of a Pod per node.
 - `Jobs`, which manage running Pods that expect to complete.